Social Media Directory

 The Center for Digital Humanities @Princeton in a box surrounded by blue light

-The Center for Digital Humanities at Princeton
+Center for Digital Humanities at Princeton

 The Center for Digital Humanities (CDH) is an interdisciplinary research center devoted to building knowledge infrastructures for the use of digital evidence, fostering communities of practice across disciplines and professions, and modeling critical approaches to the role of data and technology in research and daily life.
 Our team consists of developers, designers, scholars, writers, and teachers.